rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 # Detailed design

-The subsections with "interface" in their title form the normitive part of this RFC.
+The subsections with "interface" in their title form the normative part of this RFC.
 The rest of this section just illustrate hows they would likely be implemented.

 ## `Cargo.toml` Interface